sagivnet/FactsService/README.md

 - User's personal feed containing all the existing facts that had been writen by the user

-- Online Remote Database
+- Online Remote Database integration

-- Authentication
+- Authentication service

-- Password Encryption
+- Password Encryption service

-- Data Verification
+- Data Verification service

 - User can add facts to the database